Oral and Maxillofacial Surgery

 The purpose of the Oral and Maxillofacial Surgery Preceptorship Program is to offer a broad, expanded educational experience in all aspects of clinical oral and maxillofacial surgery well beyond what is obtained in dental school.
 The program is intended for general dentists who wish to enhance their knowledge of the specialty.
 It is also beneficial for those who may be considering a career in oral and maxillofacial surgery but would like to obtain a greater exposure before making this important decision.
 The program can also be beneficial for established oral and maxillofacial surgeons who want to acquaint themselves with some of the latest cutting-edge concepts.

 During the program, preceptors take full advantage of the educational opportunities offered to UCLA oral and maxillofacial surgery residents.
 Preceptors attend all weekly conferences, seminars, and other lectures, which are generally offered in the mornings and evenings.
 During the day, preceptors are involved in patient care offered by the residents and faculty.
-Preceptors can observe and assist in the oral and maxillofacial surgery clinic and operating rooms at both the Ronald Reagan UCLA Medical Center and the Harbor/UCLA Medical Center; however, direct patient care is not permitted.
+Preceptors can observe and assist with limited chair-side assisting duties in the oral and maxillofacial surgery clinic and operating rooms at both the Ronald Reagan UCLA Medical Center and the Harbor/UCLA Medical Center; however, direct patient care is not permitted.

 A considerable component of training is devoted to the presentation of clinically oriented basic scientific material.
 The scientific background of oral and maxillofacial surgical practice is emphasized in seminars, lectures, and conferences.
 Specific lecture courses, such as head and neck anatomy, are available depending on the time of year.
 Weekly seminars run throughout the year, and include conferences on implants, orthognathic surgery, and teaching rounds.
 Other conferences, such as pathology review and journal club occur on a monthly basis.